ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/security/encryption/encryption-at-rest.markdown

 The downside to this approach is that if we run out of physical RAM RavenDB won't be able to lock memory and will abort the current operation.
 You can change this behavior but it's not recommended and should be done only after a proper security analysis is performed, see the [Security Configuration Section](../../../server/configuration/security-configuration#security.donotconsidermemorylockfailureascatastrophicerror).

 If such a catastrophic error occurs in **Windows**, RavenDB will try to recover automatically by increasing the size of the minimum working set and retrying the operation.
+RavenDB's ability to do this may be limited by the ['increase a process working set' policy setting](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/increase-a-process-working-set), so an admin may need to modify it.
 In **Linux**, it is the admin's responsibility to configure higher limits manually using:
 {CODE-BLOCK:plain}
 sudo prlimit --pid [process-id] --memlock=[new-limit-in-bytes]